-An essential component of the Associate Degree Nursing Program is student participation in clinical experiences where students care for actual patients and residents at healthcare facilities.
+- An essential component of the Associate Degree Nursing Program is student participation in clinical experiences where students care for actual clients and residents at healthcare facilities.
 Central Lakes College contracts with local healthcare facilities to provide these experiences.
-Therefore, in order to safely care for patients in clinical settings and achieve course and program outcomes, students must possess specific intellectual and physical capabilities.
-Required capabilities and standards are outlined in Appendix C and are compatible with the scope of practice as defined by the Minnesota Board of Nursing.
-The examples listed are not intended to be a complete list of all required skills and tasks of the CLC Associate Degree Nursing Program.

-Reasonable accommodations to meet the Minnesota State performance standards may be available for otherwise programqualified individuals with disabilities.
+Therefore, to safely care for patients in clinical settings and achieve course and program outcomes, students must possess specific intellectual and physical capabilities. - Required capabilities and standards are outlined in Appendix D and are compatible with the scope of practice as defined by the Minnesota Board of Nursing.
+The examples listed are not intended to be a complete list of all required skills and tasks of the CLC Associate Degree Nursing Program. - Reasonable accommodations to meet the Minnesota State performance standards may be available for otherwise program-qualified individuals with disabilities.
 Central Lakes College is committed to a policy of nondiscrimination in employment and education opportunity and works to provide reasonable accommodations for all persons with disabilities.
 An affirmative action, equal opportunity employer and educator.
-If you need disability related accommodations to make these events accessible, please contact Accessibility Services, accessibilityservices@clcmn.edu or 218-855-8175.
-Consumers with hearing or speech disabilities may contact us via their preferred Telecommunications Relay Service.
+Students may contact Accessibility Services, accessibilityservices@clcmn.edu or 218-855-8175 to request disability related accommodations to make these events accessible.
+Consumers with hearing or speech disabilities may contact the college via their preferred Telecommunications Relay Service.